rebeccaariss/matchy-matchy/README.md

 <img src='./frontend/public/progress/14.gif' alt='Progress screenshot 14' width='500' height='475'>

-# Dec 4
+# Dec 4-5

-- Played with CSS dark mode colours today; just some minor edits as I attended the [Girl Geek X Elevate Conference](https://girlgeek.io/conferences/elevate-2024-dec/) and saw my mentor today.
-Definitely check it out!
-They always have a fantastic lineup of speakers.
+- Played with CSS dark mode colours; just some minor edits as I attended the [Girl Geek X Elevate Conference](https://girlgeek.io/conferences/elevate-2024-dec/) and met with my [QueerTech](https://queertech.org/feed) mentor.
+I highly recommend both organizations!
+Both organizations' conferences have had a fantastic lineup of speakers & topics and have been invaluable to me as I learn more about the industry.